 If you used a signature stamp when you registered to vote, you may use that signature stamp to sign election documents.

-If you are unable to enter the polling place, you may vote on a paper or an electronic ballot from a nearby accessible location, including a car.
-A poll worker will qualify you to vote and will return the voted ballot to the polling place.
+If you are unable to enter the voting location, you may vote on a paper ballot or tablet from a nearby accessible location, including a car.
+A poll worker will qualify you to vote and will return the voted ballot to the voting location.

 To request curbside voting assistance, you can:

 - call the Elections Department in advance to coordinate a time and place